solenya-group/solenya/README.md

 I think the functional approach should be used for the parts of your application where you can eliminate state, and the OO approach where you need to manage state.
 Eschewing OO for managing state necessitates concepts like functional lensing, reducers, and higher-order-components, that turn walking into gymnastics.
 And frequently boilerplate.
 Conversely, using stateful components to model reusable views polutes that which can be achieved with a pure functional approach.
 There wasn't a framework where state management and view generation were treated with these distinct but complementary approaches.

 In addition, I also found that few of the APIs were written with a static typing mindset.
 The typescript definitions were an afterthought, meaning that if you want to use static typing, the experience was obviously compromised.
 In addition, programmers, who are in the business of abstraction, seem strangely infected with "literalus" - the need to *literally* see HTML tags and *literally* work with css.
-While pickle doesn't demand it, you can elegantly and uniformally express both of those in typescript. *Occam's razor* demands it.
+Elegantly and uniformally express HTML and css in typescript.
+While pickle doesn't require that you to use `typestyle` for css, it has special support for it and highly encourages it, because it deeply addresses the serious programmability and maintainability problems with css.

 Finally, pickle is small: see and understand the source code for yourself.
 Its power comes from its simplicity, and its intended use with many other great libraries: